awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 ## Limitations of Aurora Serverless v1<a name="aurora-serverless.limitations"></a>

  The following limitations apply to Aurora Serverless v1:
-+  Aurora Serverless v1 is available in certain AWS Regions and for specific Aurora MySQL and Aurora PostgreSQL versions only\.
-For more information, see [Aurora Serverless v1](Concepts.Aurora_Fea_Regions_DB-eng.Feature.Serverless.md)\.
 +  Aurora Serverless v1 doesn't support the following features:
   +  Aurora global databases
   +  Aurora multi\-master clusters